gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 map() The specified sequence is mapped according to the provided function.
 Returns an iterator that applies a function to each item in Iterable and outputs its result.
 If an additional Iterable parameter is entered, the function must accept the same number of arguments and be applied to items obtained in parallel from all iteratable objects.
-When there are multiple iteratable objects, the whole iteration will end when the shortest one is exhausted.
+When there are multiple iterable objects, the whole iteration will end when the shortest one is exhausted.

 ::